christopheradams/christopheradams.io/_posts/2025-05-03-island-of-another-scene.md

 Item Idem, Julia Hung, Jun Yang, Lai Chih-Sheng, Lee Kit, Luo Jr-Shin, Michael Lin, Su Hui-Yu, Su Misu, and Taipei Popcorn.

+The show is presented by [The Studio](https://www.thestudio-invite.com/), an independent exhibition space, private kitchen, and lounge.
+It's the perfect venue for art and life to mix.

 ---

 ## *Island of Another Scene*: Photographs by Christopher Adams